qjpcpu/sesh/README.md

 	sesh -f host-file -r 'echo hello'

+Sesh would execute all task by parallel,if you want control the parallel degree, you could use `--parallel-degree`.

+Forexample, if you want execute every 2 hosts by paraallel:

+    sesh -f host-file -r --parallel-degree 2 'echo hello'

 #### Save output

 Sesh would print remote output to screen by default, but you can save output to file